imathis/octopress/source/docs/plugins/backtick-codeblock/index.markdown

 footer: false
 ---

-With the `backtick_codeblock` filter you can use Github's lovely back tick syntax highlighting blocks.
+With the `backtick_codeblock` filter you can use GitHub's lovely back tick syntax highlighting blocks.
 Simply start a line with three back ticks followed by a space and the language you're using.

 ## Syntax